flupes/svplume/_posts/2021-05-09-new-batteries.md

 tea:-).
 Below is a picture of him devising the best strategy to do the job.
 Thanks Son for saving our backs!

-{% responsive_image path: assets/media/imgs/2021/BatteriesCompartment.jpg alt: "New Batteries" %}
+{% picture 2021/BatteriesCompartment.jpg --alt New Batteries %}

 *Battery on the left already prepped by raising it with a series of blocks.
 Just one last huge effort combined with enough agility to follow the right path!
 Note